rlautan/recras-wordpress-plugin/readme.txt

 = unreleased =
 * Support pre-filling package in contact forms using GET parameter "package"
+* Fix layout of contact form when presented as table without labels

 = 3.1.1 =
 * Fix whitespace in online booking/voucher sales causing problems in edge cases